 Pancreas: Pancreas is situated below the stomach.
 It secretes pancreatic juice which contains many digestive enzymes.

 |Digestion in Mouth||Salivary Amylase converts starch into sucrose.|

 |Digestion in Small Intestine||Trypsin and chymotrypsin complete the digestion of protein.
 Lipase digests fat.
 Sucrase digests sucrose, maltase digests maltose, nuclease digests nucleic acids, etc.|

 Bile and pancreatic juice go to the duodenum through a hepato-pancreatic duct.
 Bile breaks down fat into smaller particles.
 This process is called emulsification of fat.
 After that, the enzyme lipase digests fat into fatty acids and glycerol.
 Trypsin and chymotrypsin are enzymes which digest protein into amino acids.
 Complex carbohydrates are digested into glucose.
 The major part of digestion takes place in the duodenum.

 No digestion takes place in jejunum.
-The inner wall in the ileum is projected into numerous finger-like structures; called villi.
+The inner wall in the ileum is projected into numerous finger-like structures, called villi.
 Villi increase the surface area inside the ileum so that optimum absorption can take place.
-Moreover, villi also reduce the lumen of the ileum so that food can stay for longer duration in it; for optimum absorption.
+Moreover, villi also reduce the lumen of the ileum so that food can stay for longer duration in it, allowing enough time for optimum absorption.
 Digested food is absorbed by villi.

 Large Intestine: Large intestine is smaller than small intestine.
 Undigested food goes into the large intestine.
 Some water and salt are absorbed by the walls of the large intestine.
 After that, the undigested food goes to the rectum, from where it is expelled out through the anus.